What should I know about teaching placement options?

 What will my accommodations be like?

 Throughout your teaching contract, whether that be for five or 10 months, you'll receive free housing!
 You might live in a studio apartment, a school dorm or a shared house (always with a private bedroom).
 Depending on the facility, sometimes internet is also available for an extra fee.
 You'll be responsible for utilities, although some schools provide a small stipend to help.
-Accommodations do not usually have cooking facilities.
+Accommodations don't usually have cooking facilities.

 What type of visa do I need?